Overview

 The Hunters platform reads the event logs from an S3 Bucket.
 The supported formats are ndjson and xml.
 The following considerations should be applied to the logs shared:

-• Hunters currently supports the following providers:
+- Hunters currently supports the following providers: - Security Auditing: - Microsoft-Windows-Security-Auditing

-• PowerShell event logs: Microsoft-Windows-Powershell, Powershell
+- PowerShell event logs: - Microsoft-Windows-Powershell,- Powershell

-• DNS client logs: Microsoft-Windows-Dns-Client
+- DNS client logs: - Microsoft-Windows-Dns-Client

-• xml format as exported directly from the Windows Event Log console.
+- Logs Format: the logs should be stored in the bucket in - nd-jsonor- xmlformats, with the following specifications (and see sample examples below):- xmlformat as exported directly from the Windows Event Log console.
 Each xml log should be on a separate line in the file, without any new lines within it.

-• Make sure that your log collector logs timestamps with timezones, so it will be possible to get the UTC timestamp of the events.
+- ndjsonformat that should suffice:- Each event should have a timestamp field under the - EventTimekey, in the format- %Y-%m-%dT%H:%M:%S.%f%z.- Make sure that your log collector logs timestamps with timezones, so it will be possible to get the UTC timestamp of the events.

-• The Message field should be kept intact, as it appears in the raw text format, and not parsed or manipulated - field delimiters being \t\t, group delimiters being \r\n\r\n, etc.
+- The - Messagefield should be kept intact, as it appears in the raw text format, and not parsed or manipulated - field delimiters being- \t\t, group delimiters being- \r\n\r\n, etc.

-• For servers in different languages, make sure that your log collector saves the messages in en-US encoding.
+- For servers in different languages, make sure that your log collector saves the messages in - en-USencoding.

 Note: